 4. Carabiners 3 pcs.

 5. Descender.
-It’s recommended: reverso, atc and others.
+Recommended: reverso, atc or other.
 Figure-eight descender is admitted.

 6. Rope clamp - 2 pcs.
-It could be a jumar, baisic, croll, pantin.
-Prusik knots are forbidden.
+Recommended: jumar, baisic, croll, pantin.
+Prusik knots are forbidden

 7. Tradle for jumar